modxorg/DocsApp/README.md

 3. Edit `.env` in your favorite file editor to fix the paths.
 4. To run the latest version of the documentation (i.e. the version published on the modxorg/Docs repository), initialise the default documentation sources with `php docs.php sources:init`.
 To run a local clone of the documentation source, allowing you to immediately see your local changes inside the app, see custom sources below.
 5. Point a webserver, running at least PHP 7.1, to the `/public` directory.
 6. If you use apache, `cp public/ht.access public/.htaccess` and tweak (RewriteBase) as required.

-Version-specific copies of the [documentation](https://github.com/Mark-H/Docs) should go into the `/doc-sources` directory.
-Then point a webserver at the `/public` directory to browse the documentation.
+For nginx, set up the equivalent rewrites in your configuration.

 ### Custom Sources